gregwell/university-notes/english/javascript/speeding-up-spa.md

     - the hard part is making sense of the data they provide
     - both of them store performance entries in a performance entry buffer (a list accessible by JavaScript)
     - both of them are a part of JavaScript
+    - According to [this article](https://engineering.linkedin.com/blog/2017/02/measuring-and-optimizing-performance-of-single-page-applications) these apis fail to capture JavaScript execution times in SPA, libraries that use these apis were called *traditional.* This is because single-page applications spend a significant amount of time on the browser doing JavaScript execution after the main HTML/JS/CSS are downloaded
+- **User Timing API** -

 ## 2. Improving